ProvableHQ/sdk/create-aleo-app/template-offline-public-transaction-ts/README.md

 downloaded from the internet when the function is called.

 ### 1.2 Key Providers
-They `KeyProvider` interface is designed to allow users to provide their own implementations for providing key material to Aleo function executions.
+The `KeyProvider` interface is designed to allow users to provide their own implementations for providing key material to Aleo function executions.

 ### 1.3 Building Transactions Offline